 - 2 tsp. granulated sugar

-- 1 cup butter (2 sticks) cold, cut into cubes
+- 1 cup unsalted butter (2 sticks), cold, cut into cubes

-- Cut the butter into even-sized pieces and set in the fridge to keep cold.
+- Cut the butter into even-sized pieces first and keep it in the fridge or freezer so it stays cold.

 For recipes that call for partially blind-baking:

-- Cover the top of the pie dough with aluminum foil and fill with pie weights or dried beans.
+- Cover the bottom pie dough with parchment paper and aluminum foil and fill it with pie weights or dried rice/beans.
+Keep the pie in the freezer and preheat your oven to 425°.

-- Bake for 15 minutes.
-Then, remove the weights and aluminum foil and continue baking for 5-7 more minutes.
-The bottom crust should just be starting to get crisp.
+- Bake the crust for 15 minutes.
+Remove the weights, parchment paper, and aluminum foil, and continue baking for 5-7 more minutes.
+Until the bottom is just starting to turn golden brown.

 For recipes that call for fully blind-baking:

 - Follow the steps for partially blind-baking.
-Once you remove the foil and pie weights, keep baking for 15 minutes until the crust is fully baked.
+Once you remove the parchment paper, foil, and pie weights, continue baking for 15 minutes or until the crust is fully baked.
+Add the filling as directed in the recipe.